 Thomas Paul was the eldest of six sons born into a free Black family in Exeter, New Hampshire.
-Educated at a Baptist school in Hollis, NH, Paul pursued a career in the ministry as did three of his brothers.
+Educated at a Baptist school in Hollis, New Hampshire, Paul pursued a career in the ministry as did three of his brothers.
 He enjoyed a reputation as an eloquent speaker and traveled throughout New England as a guest preacher.
 In 1804, he received his ordination.
 The following year, he married Catherine Waterhouse and had three children, Ann Catherine, Susan, and Thomas, Jr.

 Shortly after moving his family to Boston, Thomas Paul, Sr. was installed as the first pastor of the First African Baptist Church in December in 1806.
 He served this congregation until 1829, two years before his death.